veebch/boostbox/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?style=flat&logo=youtube&logoColor=red&labelColor=white&color=ffed53)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ) [![Instagram](https://img.shields.io/github/stars/veebch?style=flat&logo=github&logoColor=black&labelColor=white&color=ffed53)](https://www.instagram.com/v_e_e_b/)

 Some notes on a command-line terminal, (reversibly) built into an old a super 8 film viewer.
-The aim is to make a functional terminal rather than just bunging an SBC into something old and it looking cool.
+The aim is to make a functional terminal.

 This aims to be an evolving set of command line tools that make for an efficient workflow.
 Some things to make them a little easier to navigate are in the [cheat-sheets directory](./cheatsheets).